 For those who are not fans of exit intent popups, slide-ins do a decent job of taking screen quietly by the side.
 Hubspot uses this technique to create free email lists with a content upgrade.

 Customers love freebies.
-When it is given as part of a contest, they are always enthusiastic to take part in it.
+When it is given as part of a contest, they are always enthusiastic to take part in it and by this you can make them join email list of yours.

 You can very well build an email list without much hassle here.
 The reason you can give is to announce the winners of the giveaway or send a link to the contest page.
 Customers will never think twice and they comply.
 Both sides win here.